hpcaitech/ColossalAI/docs/trainer_engine.md

 To learn how to customize a trainer which meets your needs, let's first give a look at the `Trainer` class.
 We highly recommend that you read *Get Started* section and *Build your engine* first.

-The `Trainer` class enables researchers and engineers to use our framework more conveniently.
+The `Trainer` class enables researchers and engineers to use our system more conveniently.
 Instead of having to write your own scripts, you can simply construct your own trainer by calling the `Trainer` class, just like what we did in the following code block.

 ```python